RamVasuthevan/FIPS-Census-County-and-County-Equivalent-Entities/README.md

-# FIPS Cenus County and County Equivalent Entities
+# FIPS Census County and County Equivalent Entities

 2010 and 2020 Census codes for Counties and County Equivalent Entities sorted by "STATEFP" then "COUNTYFP"